aymen157/Blender-Scatter-On-Curve/readme.md

 ## 🚀 How to Use (Step-by-Step)

 > ⚠️ **CRITICAL FIRST STEP:** Before doing anything, select your meshes and your curve, press `Ctrl + A` and choose **Apply Scale**.
-If your objects or curve have unapplied scaling, the math will stretch or break your scattered models!
+If your objects or curve have unapplied scaling, the scattered instances wouldn't look correct.

 ### The Selection Order Matters!
 Blender needs to know *what* you want to copy and *where* you want to put it.